 PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
-These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days prior to the tour departure date (September 18, 2024).
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (September 18, 2025) prior to the tour departure date.

-MEDICAL EVACUATION INSURANCE REQUIREMENT: This tour visits remote locations where immediate access to primary medical care may NOT be available.
-For this reason, travel insurance which covers you for emergency evacuation is required for participation on this tour.
+MEDICAL EVACUATION INSURANCE/PROTECTION REQUIREMENT: This tour visits remote locations where immediate access to primary medical care may not be available.
+For this reason, travel insurance/travel protection which covers you for emergency evacuation is required for participation on this tour.
 This coverage is included in the Ripcord Rescue Travel InsuranceTM program.
-Through Ripcord, "emergency evacuation" can be purchased as a stand-alone benefit or as part of a comprehensive travel insurance policy.
-If you choose not to purchase insurance through Ripcord, you are required to obtain it through another provider.
+Alternatively, comparable service can be obtained through Medjet and its MedjetAssist plan.
+If you choose not to purchase insurance/travel protection through Ripcord or Medjet, you are required to obtain it through another provider.
+Please refer to the TRAVEL INSURANCE/TRAVEL PROTECTION section for additional information.